BryceStevenWilley/BryceStevenWilley.github.io/_posts/2020-09-27-choosing_colors.md

 ---

 I never quite understood how to use colors.
 I can appreciate them when used well; Blade Runner 2049 my favorite movie for a while because of its striking palettes.
 La La Land still is.
-But if you asked me to come up with my own palettes, I'd either be baffeled, or would choose the loudest combinations you've seen.
+But if you asked me to come up with my own palettes, I'd either be baffled, or would choose the loudest combinations you've seen.

 When I first started my website in late undergrad, I stuck with simple colors.
 White background, black text, supporting a dark blue <span style="color:#1565C0;">⬤</span>, heavily inspired by Google's [Material Design](https://material.io/design/).